-2.3 Challenge #1 - Nanobot Maintenance
+2.3 Challenge #1 - Stock Management

-2.3.01 Construct and program a robot able to clear an area of nanobots.
-To clear the area, the robot must move the nanobots over the gate.
+2.3.01 Construct and program a robot able to pick up a box that has fallen out of inventory and place it back on the correct shelf behind it.

-- 2.3.02 The field itself will be a black painted surface approximately 4 ft by 4 ft. - 2.3.03 Both teams start in one of the two starting zones indicated by the blue squares in the photo above.
-A team's opponent is chosen on a first-come first-served basis.
-Once two teams are ready, the game will begin. - 2.3.04 The nanobots will be golf balls, approximately 1.680" in diameter.
-A total of 40 nanobots are randomly placed on the field. - 2.3.05 Your robot has 2 minutes to collect as many nanobots as possible and push them over the gate.
-The judge will grant 1 point for each nanobot pushed over the gate.Note: The robot does not have to pick the nanobots off the ground; they can simply push them over the gate. - 2.3.06 The robot must stay inside the area.
+- 2.3.02 The field itself will be a black painted surface approximately 4 ft by 4 ft.
+On one side of the field is a 1.5 inch high ledge. - 2.3.03 The box will be a standard 16mm x 16mm x 16mm dice. - 2.3.04 The robot must be placed behind the yellow line.
+The timer starts when any part of your robot crosses the yellow line.

+- 2.3.05 Your robot has 2 minutes to pick up the dice and place it on the shelf on the opposite side of the field.
+The timer will be stopped when the dice becomes immobile and fully on the ledge. - 2.3.06 The robot must stay inside the area.
 If any part of the robot touches the outside of the field, the robot will be taken off the field and given a 10-second penalty.
-Once this time is up, the robot will be placed back onto the playing field in their original starting zone. - 2.3.07 If the robot passes the gate, any nanobots it was pushing at the time it passes the gate will not count for points. - 2.3.08 If the robot stops moving on the playing field for 10 seconds, the robot will be placed back into their original starting zone.
+Once this time is up, the robot will be placed back onto the playing field in its original starting zone.

-- 2.3.09 If parts become dislodged during the game, the game time will be paused, and the referee will remove that part from the field.
+- 2.3.07 If parts become dislodged during the game, the game time will be paused, and the referee will remove that part from the field.
 If that part is essential for the robot's mobility or sensory input, the team will have 10 seconds to put it back on.
-No changes from the original design will be allowed and absolutely no programming changes will be tolerated. - 2.3.10 A team can play this game a maximum of 2 times during the Competition. - 2.3.11 The final score for a team in this challenge will be the total of all nanobots pushed over the gate during all attempts. - 2.3.12 The winner of this challenge will be the team who pushes the most nanobots over the gate during all attempts.
+No changes from the original design will be allowed and absolutely no programming changes will be tolerated. - 2.3.08 A team can play this game a maximum of 2 times during the Competition. - 2.3.09 The winner of this challenge will be the robot that can complete the challenge in the least amount of time.